 Find time to enjoy yourselves- If you're in the midst for a slump together- ensure you have something to look forward to.
 This could be a little something each day or something bigger in the future to get you through.

 Unplug- If you're going through a bad point together- try to set aside a time to take a break.
 You might decide to not talk about the issue after a certain point in the night and turn your focus on each other.
 Sometimes you can talk yourself into a corner so some time to detox might help.

 Leave the house- If the house has been the cause or at the centre of the problem, it might be wise to take a walk or a drive and give yourselves some space away from it to clear your heads.

 Focus on what you do have- You may be short on cash, over-worked or having family troubles- the important things to remember are that you have each other, you have a job and your family are still alive and well to be able to put whatever it is right again.
 There is a light at the end of the tunnel- you just have to look for it.

-Don't become jealous of others- Your friends might have a newer house, a flashier car, more disposable income- but that's all for show- what's going on behind closed doors?
+Don't become jealous of others- Your friends might have a newer house, a flashier car, more disposable income- but that's all for show- what's happening behind closed doors?
 Every couple has something going on that they're not proud of or worried over- you just might not get to know about it.
 Forget the 'grass is greener' attitude- many people wish for what you have already.
 You are blessed but you need to remind each other why.